 Getting started with cohort-based courses

-If you’ve already created courses or coaching programs, transitioning to a cohort-based approach is easy.
+If you’ve already created courses or coaching programs, transitioning to a cohort-driven course approach is easy.
 In fact, you could continue selling a self-paced version of your coaching and offer your cohort coaching as an upgrade.

 If you’re new to digital coaching, never fear.
 With Kajabi, it’s easy to get started.